 The chromatograms in this section were obtained using columns that reproduced the Quality Assurance Report on an optimized Ion Chromatograph.
-Different systems will differ slightly in performance due to slight differences in column sets, system void volumes, liquid sweep-out times of different components and laboratory temperatures.
+Different systems will differ slightly in performance due to slight differences in column sets, system void volumes, liquid sweep-out times of different components, and laboratory temperatures.

 Ensure that your system is properly configured and that all of the eluents have been made from high purity reagents and deionized water.
 All water used in the preparation of eluents should be degassed, deionized water with a specific resistance of 18.2 megohm-cm.
 For chemical purity requirements, see Section 6.4, "Chemical Purity Requirements".
 After running synthetic standards to calibrate your system, you may find that real sample matrices foul your columns.
-For this reason it is always advisable to use a guard column to protect the analytical column.
-If column performance deteriorates and it is determined that the guard or the analytical column has been fouled, refer to the column cleanup protocols in Appendix A - Column Care".
-If your sample matrices are relatively low in ionic concentration, you may be able to increase the sensitivity of your system by using sample concentration techniques.
+For this reason, it is always advisable to use a guard column to protect the analytical column.
+If column performance deteriorates and it is determined that the guard or the analytical column has been fouled, refer to the column cleanup protocols in "Appendix A - Column Care".
+If your sample matrices are relatively low in ionic concentration, you may be able to increase the sensitivity of your systemby using sample concentration techniques.

-4.1 Isocratic Elution With and Without a Guard
+4.1 Isocratic Elution With and Without a Guard Column

-Isocratic elution of anions on the Dionex IonPac AS22-Fast-4 μ m Analytical/Capillary Column has been optimized utilizing a carbonate/bicarbonate eluent.
+Isocratic elution of anions on the Dionex IonPac AS32-Fast-4μm Analytical Column has been optimized utilizing a hydroxide eluent.
 By using this eluent, mono- and divalent anions can be isocratically separated and quantitated in a single injection.
-The Dionex IonPac AS22-Fast-4 μ m Analytical Column should always be used with the Dionex IonPac AG22-Fast-4 μ m Guard Column.
-Note that the Dionex IonPac AG22-Fast-4 μ m Guard Column is packed with a microporous resin of proportionally lower capacity and retention times will increase by approximately 5% when a guard column is placed in-line prior to the analytical column.
+The Dionex IonPac AS32-Fast-4μm Analytical Column should always be used with the Dionex IonPac AG32-Fast-4μm Guard Column.
+Retention times will increase by approximately 20% when a guard column is placed inline prior to the analytical column.

-Figure 1 Dionex IonPac AS22-Fast-4μm Column (4×150 mm) With and Without Guard
+Figure 1 Dionex IonPac AS32-Fast-4μm Column (4 x 150 mm) With and Without Guard Column